OutSystems/docs-support/src/enterprise/upgrade/upgrade-lifetime.md

 **LifeTime Release Sep.2018 (11.0.108.0)** marks the beginning of [LifeTime's own release cycle](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/OutSystems_Release_Cycle#Release_cycles), allowing better and faster improvements in your LifeTime management console.

 Upgrading LifeTime to Release Sep.2018 or later **does not require** the upgrade of your OutSystems application environments.
 You can benefit from LifeTime latest features and still keep your application environments in a previous supported version while you need.
-Read more about [which versions of Platform Server can LifeTime manage](lifetime-versions.md).

 ![](images/upgrade-lifetime-o11-diag.png?width=800)